Your Horoscope This Week: August 10 To 16

 We made it through, skymates.
 The 8/8 Lion's Gate Portal, the Aquarius Full Moon, and the final few days of a drama-drenched Mercury Retrograde in Leo all unfolded in a sacred sequence, activating our inner rebels, our wounded egos, and our wildest dreams.
 And now, as this week begins, we’re in integration mode.
 This is not the time to rush into something new or pretend everything’s suddenly resolved.
 It’s the time to breathe.
 To reflect.
 To take in the cosmic downloads we’ve received and let them land in our bodies.

-Mercury stations direct in Leo at 3:30 a.m.
-EST on Monday August 11th, officially closing out three weeks of miscommunications, ego-checks, tech glitches, and emotional outbursts.
+Mercury stations direct in Leo at 6:30 p.m.
+AEST on Monday, August 11th, officially closing out three weeks of miscommunications, ego-checks, tech glitches, and emotional outbursts.
 But this retrograde wasn’t just chaotic… it was clarifying.
 With Venus wrapping up her journey through Cancer, we’ve had to soften and confront the ways we show (or withhold) care.
 For many of us, this retrograde illuminated just how much we’ve grown, especially in how we respond to tension.
-We may have surprised ourselves with how lovingly we held boundaries, how willing we were to apologize, or how much easier it felt to forgive.
-A lot of people showed their true colors.
+We may have surprised ourselves with how lovingly we held boundaries, how willing we were to apologise, or how much easier it felt to forgive.
+A lot of people showed their true colours.
 And so did we.

 AdvertisementADVERTISEMENT